aristotelis86/Hybrid_Kalman-Bayes_filter/README.md

 - File     ->    With this option one can provide the exact path and name of the output text file.

+- Limit   ->  This option must be followed by an array of two values indicating lower and higher values of indexes limiting the comparison figure.
+(For visualization of the results)

-Example call with some available options and their default values:
+Example calls with some available options and their default values:

 	[HYB,   MODEL,    OBS] = Hybrid_Kal_Bayes_filter(OBS,MODEL,’dim’, 2,’history’,72,’forecast’,24,’IntegSteps’,100);

-For visualization of results:
-- Limit   ->  This option must be followed by an array of two values indicating lower and higher values of indexes limiting the comparison figure.

-	\[HYB,   MODEL,    OBS\] = Hybrid_Kal_Bayes_filter(OBS,MODEL,’Limit’,\[36 100\]);
+	[HYB,   MODEL,    OBS] = Hybrid_Kal_Bayes_filter(OBS,MODEL,’Limit’,[36 100]);

 Other examples: